techbrett/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 ## What happens next

-When we receive your port order, you'll receive an automated email that confirms your request.
-All port order status changes will generate automated email notifications to you about the order.
+When we receive your port order, you receive an automated email that confirms your request.
+All port order status changes generate automated email notifications to you about the order.
 If your port request is rejected by the carrier, if you need help with your port request, or if you have any questions about your port request, contact the [TNS Service Desk](../manage-phone-numbers-for-your-organization/contact-tns-service-desk.md) for assistance.

 > [!NOTE]
 > If you already have a case open with the TNS-Service Desk for your port request, update that existing ticket instead of creating a new case.